azat-co/practicalnode/chapter6/chapter6.md

     })
 ```

 Thanks to the database middleware in `app.js`, we can access database collections in `req.collections`.
-In our app’s architecture, e-mail is a unique identifier (there are no two accounts with the same e-mail), so we use the `findOne()` function to find a match of the e-mail and password combination (logical AND):
+In our app’s architecture, email is a unique identifier (there are no two accounts with the same email), so we use the `findOne()` function to find a match of the email and password combination (logical AND):

 ```js
   req.collections.users.findOne({